Zion Episcopal Church

 The Dismissal

-Celebrant Let us bless the Lord.
+Celebrant Go in peace to love and serve the Lord.
 Alleluia, alleluia.

 People Thanks be to God.
 Alleluia, alleluia.